Canada–South Africa relations: Relations

 Canada's relationship with South Africa can be traced back to 1899, when Canada sent more than 7,000 troops to support Britain in its war against Transvaal and the Free State.
 The two countries collaborated closely in transforming the British Empire into the Commonwealth, exchanging High Commissioners in the 1930s and then ambassadors after South Africa left the Commonwealth in 1961.
 In September 1936, the Canadian prime minister William Lyon Mackenzie King visited London, where he met the South African high commissioner to Britain, Charles te Water.
 Te Water was a close friend of the South African prime minister J. B. M. Hertzog and was given much leeway to act as he saw fit.
 King told te Water the Dominion Office was "just a glorified Colonial Office" whose officials did not treat him with respect, an assessment that te Water shared.
 Te Water became close to King and in September 1937 visited Ottawa, where it was agreed that South Africa and Canada would establish diplomatic relations.
+Alexander Cambridge, 1st Earl of Athlone also served as governor-general of both Canada and South Africa with William McKenzie and Jan Smuts as prime ministers respectively.

 In December 1948, te Water returned to Ottawa to lobby the new prime minister Louis St. Laurent who had replaced Mackenzie King after his retirement that year to lobby him to have Canada vote against condemning South Africa at the United Nations for its apartheid policy.
 Te Water told St. Laurent that it greatly mattered to his government that the fellow members of the Commonwealth should stand with South Africa.
 The meeting went very badly with St. Laurent failing to offer the expected support, causing te Water to declare that he had come to Ottawa to discuss practical politics, not "philosophical problems".
 St. Laurent told te Water "how opposed he was in principle to the philosophy which lay beyond the Union's racial policies", saying that Canada would vote at the UN to condemn South Africa for apartheid.

 Canada and South Africa had active diplomatic and economic ties during the latter country's apartheid era.
 In 1961, the then Canadian Prime Minister John Diefenbaker called for the expulsion of South Africa from the Commonwealth of Nations during that year's Commonwealth Prime Ministers' Conference: Yves Engler has argued that this was motivated by a desire to hold the Commonwealth together, as the non-white Commonwealth members such as India, Pakistan, Ceylon (modern Sri Lanka), Malaya, Nigeria, Ghana and Sierra Leone threatened to leave the organisation if South Africa remained, quoting an official from the Canadian Department of External Affairs as saying that "nothing has been more constant in Diefenbaker’s approach than his search for a tolerable way of averting South Africa’s withdrawal", and noting Diefenbaker's refusal to cancel the trade agreement the two nations had signed in 1932.